-The hardest part when celebrating Halloween in New York is to decide what to do since the choice is great!!!
+The most challenging part when celebrating Halloween in New York is to decide what to do since the choice is excellent!!!

 Halloween is celebrated on the night of October 31st to November 1st.
-It’s mostly celebrated in Ireland, Canada, United Kingdom and of course United States.
+It’s mostly celebrated in Ireland, Canada, the United Kingdom, and the United States.
 The main tradition is to have children dressing up in usually scary costumes, knock on doors and ask adults for candies or other sweet treats by saying “trick or treat!”.

 What to do on the evening of Halloween in New York City?